Esther A. Enright

 Orono, ME 04469-574

-Bio: Esther A. Enright, Ph.D. (she/they) is an assistant professor of educational leadership at the University of Maine.
-She is interested in the positioning of university-based professional preparation programs within the higher education system, and how a better understanding of that embeddedness could inform equity-based approaches to program recruitment, admissions, curriculum building, and student development.
-Additionally, she studies the role of youth voice and agency in the leadership of public systems within predominately rural states.
-She has a background in K-12 teaching and higher education student affairs.
+Bio: Esther A. Enright, Ph.D. (she/they) is an associate professor of educational leadership and director of graduate and online programs in the College of Education and Human Development at the University of Maine.
+Dr. Enright is interested in the positioning of university-based professional preparation programs within the higher education system, and how a better understanding of that embeddedness could inform equity-based approaches to program recruitment, admissions, curriculum building, and student development.
+Additionally, Dr. Enright studies leadership in public systems within predominantly rural states.
+Prior to becoming faculty, Dr. Enright worked as a middle and high school teacher, student success coordinator, and higher education student affairs professional.

 Education